compwright/authoramandabarber.com/_drafts/all-made-right-first-christmas-in-heaven.md

 > For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
 I Corinthians 13:12

 All of the physical pain—gone.
 The last vestiges of pride—gone.
 Defensiveness—not necessary anymore in the presence of perfect emotional and spiritual safety.
 Misguided beliefs clung to out of the fear of lurking danger should he let them go—immaterial.
 All that remained of sin melted away and the only thing left was Richard Barber being exactly who God created him to be with nothing left to ruin him.

+> When He talks of their losing their selves, He only means abandoning the clamour of self-will; once they have done that, He really gives them back all their personality, and boasts (I am afraid, sincerely) that when they are wholly His they will be more themselves than ever. -- C.S.
+Lewis, The Screwtape Letters

 And I know that if Dad could suddenly be transported out of God’s presence to see me for five minutes, he would say, “Amanda, would you forgive me for…” I would say, “I do, and I already did.
 I love you, and I can’t wait be there with you.”